Doctor reviewing information with a patient.

 4. If you had a meningococcal vaccine in the past, you might need additional vaccines before starting SOLIRIS.
 Your healthcare provider will decide if you need additional meningococcal vaccines.

 5. Meningococcal vaccines do not prevent all meningococcal infections.
-Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a serious meningococcal infection: fever, fever with high heart rate, headache and fever, confusion, body aches with flu-like symptoms, fever and a rash, headache with nausea or vomiting, headache with a stiff neck or stiff back, or eyes sensitive to light.
+Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a serious meningococcal infection: fever, fever with high heart rate, headache and fever, confusion, muscle aches with flu-like symptoms, fever and rash, headache with nausea or vomiting, headache with a stiff neck or stiff back, or eyes sensitive to light.

 Your healthcare provider will give you a Patient Safety Card about the risk of serious meningococcal infection.
-Carry it with you at all times during treatment and for 3 months after your last SOLIRIS dose.
+Carry it with you at all times during treatment and for 3 months after your last dose of SOLIRIS.
 Your risk of meningococcal infection may continue for several weeks after your last dose of SOLIRIS.
 It is important to show this card to any healthcare provider who treats you.
 This will help them diagnose and treat you quickly.

-SOLIRIS is only available through a program called the SOLIRIS Risk Evaluation and Mitigation Strategy (REMS).
+SOLIRIS is only available through a program called the ULTOMIRIS and SOLIRIS Risk Evaluation and Mitigation Strategy (REMS).
 Before you can receive SOLIRIS, your healthcare provider must: enroll in the REMS program; counsel you about the risk of serious meningococcal infections; give you information about the signs and symptoms of serious meningococcal infection; make sure that you are vaccinated against serious infections caused by meningococcal bacteria, and that you receive antibiotics if you need to start SOLIRIS right away and you are not up to date on your vaccines; give you a Patient Safety Card about your risk of meningococcal infection.

 SOLIRIS may also increase the risk of other types of serious infections, including Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria gonorrhoeae.
 Certain people may be at risk of serious infections with gonorrhea.
 Certain fungal infections (Aspergillus) may occur if you take SOLIRIS and have a weak immune system or a low white blood cell count.